department-of-veterans-affairs/va.gov-team/products/public-websites/search-ui-consistency/product-outline.md

 ## Desired User Outcomes

 - A consistent UI is a better experience for Veterans, their caregivers, and their advocates as it allows them to form one mental model that carries across each tool that follows the same design pattern.
-- Consistent calls to actions (links, buttons, downloads) enables users to quickly recognize these elements as they are encountered on different tools, provding a more accessible experience for those with congnitive disabilities.
+- Consistent calls to actions (links, buttons, downloads) enables users to quickly recognize these elements as they are encountered on different tools, providing a more accessible experience for those with congnitive disabilities.
 - Users click on calls to action more frequently because they are easier to recognize on the page.
 - Veterans, their caregivers, and their advocates are more quickly and easily able to access the content, forms, documents, facilities, or other resources they need.